 Career education, Apprenticeship programs, Vocational guidance

-Lindsey Wilkinson and Maura Kelly (2016).
-“Evaluation of Pre-Apprenticeship and Retention Services in the Trades: Interim Report on Waves I and II,” an interim report submitted to Oregon Tradeswomen, Inc. and Constructing Hope.
+Lindsey Wilkinson and Maura Kelly (2017).
+“Evaluation of Pre-Apprenticeship and Retention Services in the Construction Trades in Oregon.”
+Final report submitted to Oregon Tradeswomen, Inc and Constructing Hope.